genomicsclass/book/pages/iranges_granges.md

 ## [4]    17  20     4
 ```

-Note that this is not a comprehensive list!
+Note that this is not a comprehensive list.
 Check the man pages we listed above, and the best way to get the hang of the functions is to try them out on some ranges you construct yourself.
 Note that most of the functions are defined both for IRanges and for GRanges, which will be described below.

 <a name="granges"></a>